 Calls-To-Action are good for more than just converting visitors into leads, they can also be utilized at the bottom of your sales funnel to close a client.
 If a lead originally downloaded an eBook, include a CTA for the next stage in the Buyer’s Journey on the download page, offering a free consultation or estimate.

 Once you have a visitor’s contact info, they’re a lead.
 And once they’re a lead, you use that contact info to send them personalized emails with – you guessed it – additional CTAs and content offers.

-With powerful tools like HubSpot, you can automate this part of the sales process, incorporating follow-up directions for if/when scenarios.
+With powerful inbound marketing tools like HubSpot, you can automate this part of the sales process, incorporating follow-up directions for if/when scenarios.
 For example, if a lead downloaded your project checklist, then a follow-up email could automatically be sent that includes another offer for a higher-end project management resource.